Justin Bieber And Ed Sheeran Are Accused Of Plagiarizing Their Latest Song

 “Hey @CherylOfficial what’s with @justinbieber and @edsheeran ripping off your ‘I don’t care’ song.
 Get some royalties on that,” wrote a third.

-In addition to Sheeran and Bieber, other songwriters that collaborated include Fred Gibson, Jason Boyd, Max martin, and Shellback.
+In addition to Sheeran and Bieber, other songwriters that collaborated include Fred Gibson, Jason Boyd, Max Martin and Shellback.
 The song is not expected to appear on any upcoming albums.

-This is not the first time either Bieber or Sheeran has been hit with plagiarism claims.
+This is not the first time Bieber and Sheeran have been hit with plagiarism claims.

 Sheeran was accused of ripping off Marvin Gaye’s “Let’s Get It On” in his song “Thinking Out Loud.”
 The claim is now being taken to court, where Distract Judge Louis Stanton just ruled that the case will be decided before a jury.

-Sheeran had hoped that the lawsuit could be dismissed, but Judge Stanton denied the request, stating that there were “substantial similarities between several of the two works’ musical elements.”
+Sheeran had hoped that the lawsuit could be dismissed but Judge Stanton denied the request, stating that there were “substantial similarities between several of the two works’ musical elements.”

-Sheeran has also been hit with claims of plagiarism for his smash hits “Photograph” and “Shape Of You.”
+Sheeran has also been hit with claims of plagiarism for his smash hits, “Photograph” and “Shape Of You.”

 Meanwhile, Bieber was accused of plagiarism back in 2016.
-Casey Dienel, who has the stage name White Hinterland, claimed that Bieber’s mega hit “Sorry” used her vocal riffs, per The Telegraph.
-Dienel ended up dropping the lawsuit, which had also targeted song co-creator Skillrex.
+Casey Dienel, who goes by the stage name White Hinterland, claimed that Bieber’s mega hit “Sorry” used her vocal riffs, per The Telegraph.
+Dienel ended up dropping the lawsuit, which had also targeted song co-creator Skrillrex.

-However, despite the controversy, the song is making waves.
-It is currently trending at number two on Youtube, and already boasts over four million views.
+Despite the controversy, the song is making waves, currently trending at number two on Youtube.
+Sheeran and Bieber’s “I Don’t Care” already boasts more than four million views.